alachins/raisd/README.md

 RAiSD_ManhattanPlot.test_run.pdf

-Note that, depending on the number of chromosomes (SNP sets) and the total number of SNPs in the input file, such a RAiSD run might require several minutes only to generate the RAiSD_Manhattan PDF file.
+Note that, depending on the number of chromosomes (SNP sets) and the total number of SNPs in the input file, such a RAiSD run might require several minutes only to generate the RAiSD_ManhattanPlot PDF file.

 An example of such a file, obtained by a different run, can be found here: http://139.91.162.50/raisd_plots/examples/RAiSD_ManhattanPlot.test_run_2.pdf